Environments¶

 - Sandbox system (no own installation required)

-- Lokal docker installation
+- Local docker installation

 - Azure deployment